 - Susannah Nicholls, England, 1923 you can find out more about Susannah on collections online

-- Leopoldine Mimovich, Poland, 1949 you can find out more about Poldi on collections online and Hear Her Voice
+-Leopoldine Mimovich, Poland, 1949 you can find out more about Poldi on collections online

-- Anna Apinis, Latvia, 1950 you can find out more about Anna on collections online, Culture Victoria and Hear Her Voice
+- Anna Apinis, Latvia, 1950 you can find out more about Anna on collections online and Culture Victoria

 - Jose Alonso, Cuba 1968, you can find out more about Jose on the discovery centre website